-In the 1920’s, City Council reorganized the fire department with another ordinance establishing (once again) a volunteer department but this time with some compensation for the firemen.
-The department consisted of a chief, assistant chief, and not less than 10 nor more than 20 volunteer firemen.
-Figure 2 shows such a volunteer wearing the jacket and helmet used in the 1920’s – 40’s.
-This gear was generic and would be on the firetruck when it arrived at the scene and used by whoever showed up to fight the fire.
-The hose back then was made of cotton and had to be hung to dry after each fire to keep it from rotting.
+The department was reorganized in the 1920’s through another ordinance adding some compensation for the firemen.
+The department consisted of a chief, assistant chief, and 10- 20 volunteer firemen.
+Figure 2 shows this volunteer wearing the jacket and helmet used through the 1940’s.
+The gear was generic and would be on the firetruck when it arrived at the scene and worn by whoever showed up to fight the fire.
+The hose was made of cotton and had to be hung to dry after each fire to keep it from rotting.

-This volunteer firefighter program was in place until the early 1950’s when the Fire Department hired their first career firefighters — 3 men who rotated their time on duty with a 24 hour shift.
-Figure 3 depicts our early full-time firemen dressed in the slicker or raincoat of the 1950’s and 1960’s along with roll down hip boots adding additional protection when fighting a fire.
+In the early 1950’s the department hired their first career firefighters — 3 men who rotated on a 24 hour shift.
+Figure 3 depicts a full-time firemen dressed in the slicker or raincoat of the 1950’s and 1960’s with roll down hip boots that added additional protection when fighting a fire.
 This figure pays tribute to long-time firefighter Lieutenant Kerry Sanford.

-Moving to Figure 4 we see an early version of the full coverage trousers and coat, and the helmet shield used in the 1970’s through the 1990’s.
-During this time the department acquired breathing gear that allowed them to begin fighting the fire from the inside.
+Figure 4 depicts an early version of the full coverage trousers and coat, and the helmet shield used in the 1970’s through the 1990’s.
+The department acquired breathing gear during this period that allowed them to begin fighting the fire from the inside.

-Figure 5 shows a key figure in the fire department in the early 1980’s, the Fire Inspector.
-It was during this time that the department began serious efforts to bolster the department’s fire prevention division with more inspections and dedicated fulltime staff.
-Chief Naylor is pictured here and was the full-time fire inspector at the time (prior to becoming Fire Chief).
+Figure 5 shows the Fire Inspector, a key figure in the fire department in the early 1980’s.
+It was during this time that the department began serious efforts to bolster the department’s fire prevention division with more inspections and dedicated full time staff.
+Chief Naylor is pictured here and was the first full-time fire inspector prior to becoming Fire Chief.

-Figures 6 and 7 represent our current day dress and technology.
-Our “City Fire” department is committed to supporting diversity in the department.
-The City hired our first female firefighter in 2006, shown here with her “Dragon slayer” tool, and our first African American firefighter in 2010, who is also an Army vet.
+Figures 6 and 7 represent current day dress and technology.
+The “City Fire” department is committed to supporting diversity in the department, hiring the first female firefighter in 2006 and the first African American firefighter in 2010 (who is also an Army vet).
 The department is honored to have several veterans on staff.
-Clearly the breathing apparatus and turn-out gear has changed significantly over the years.
+The breathing apparatus and turn-out gear has changed significantly over the years.

 Education has always been a key objective of the Mural Society.
 Punta Gorda Fire Station #1 is one of the most visited stations in the area.
 During Fire & Injury Prevention Month, 600-800 children from local schools pass through its doors each year receiving safety education from our dedicated Fire Department staff.
 Another 100+ adults attend various adult education seminars throughout the year as well.